apihvorwerk/vorwerk-studio-sync/README.md

 - [License](#-license)

 ## 🚀 About
-Vorwerk Studio Booking System is a modern web application for managing projects and tasks.
+Vorwerk Malaysia Booking System is a modern web application for managing projects and tasks.
 It provides an intuitive interface for both administrators and end-users to schedule, manage and track project progress.

 Built with Vite, TypeScript, React, shadcn-ui, and Tailwind CSS, Lovable Project offers a responsive design that works seamlessly across desktop and mobile devices.